 Management’s Responsibility for the Financial Statements

 These financial statements are the responsibility of the Firm’s management.
-The Firm’s Board of Directors is responsible for the matters with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance and cash flows of the Firm in accordance with accounting principles generally accepted in the United States of America.
+The Firm’s Board of Directors is responsible for the matters with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance and cash flows of the Firm in accordance with accounting principles generally accepted Accounting Principles Generally AcceptedGenerally accepted accounting principles (GAAP) are the minimum standards and uniform guidelines for the accounting and reporting.
+These standards prohibit firms from engaging in unethical business activities and enable for a more accurate comparison of financial reports to investors. in the United States of America.

-This has been a guide to Audit report format.
+This article has been a guide to the Audit Report Format.
 Here we discussed the basic contents of an Auditor’s report format along with the sample audit report example to understand it better.
 You can learn more about accounting from following articles –